 Glass Water Bottle

 → Glass water bottles are the only way to go.
 These ones are heavy duty and tempered so very sturdy.
-This is the larger size, which is the one I use.
 Note: I much prefer glass water bottles to stainless steel ones.
 No worry about heavy metals leaching into your water with glass.

 The Oh She Glows Cookbook by Angela Liddon